SavarinMashy/template-snippets/README.md

 errata and if you would like to improve implementaion please do raise an issue send a pull request or reach out on twitter/email

 as opposed to screen shots this lets you format and copy the content

+js fiddle and or codepen or github.io host figure out max limit for previewing live more than screenshot for behaviour